-Overall teachers' acknowledged and supported and love working at BMSS.
+Overall teachers' feel acknowledged and supported and love working at BMSS.

-Overall, the level of satisfaction from members of school community was high in 2020, despite COVID-19.
+Overall, the level of satisfaction from members of school community was high in 2021, despite the continuing COVID-19 pandemic and the hardships of home learning.

-2020 Reporting Area 14 Summary financial information
+2021 Reporting Area 14 Summary financial information